CRCHUM-Epilepsy-Group/emfit-logging/README.md

 ![Location of the small arrow on the connector.
 White arrow added for emphasis.](/.github/images/small-arrow.jpg)

-Then, plug the connector with the small arrow being at the top left pin in the diagram (the one labeled "3V3 power"), goind down the GPIO headers.
+Then, plug the connector with the small arrow being at the top left pin in the diagram (the one labeled "3V3 power"), going down the GPIO headers.
 The following pictures show a connector correctly plugged in:

 | Connected View 1                                                | Connected View 2                                                |